30 credit hours

 What You'll Learn

-This 30-credit-hour degree can be completed in 5 semesters although the time may be extended up to 4 years.
+This 30-credit-hour degree can be completed in 15 months.

 Why Earn Your M.Ed. at CIU?